UK watchdog sets out pension redress rules for steelworkers

-LONDON, Nov 28 (Reuters) - Britain's financial watchdog on Monday published rules for payment of compensation to more than 1,000 former members of British Steel's pension scheme for being wrongly advised to move their retirement savings.
+LONDON, Nov 28 (Reuters) - Financial advisors will have to compensate many former members of British Steel's pension fund an average of 45,000 pounds ($54,418) each for wrongly advising them to move their retirement savings, Britain's financial watchdog said on Monday.

-Financial advisers must compensate those affected by February 2024, with more than 1,000 steelworkers expected to receive an average of 45,000 pounds ($54,418), the Financial Conduct Authority said in a statement.
+Following the closure of a Tata Steel UK pension scheme, a legacy from previous owner British Steel, steelworkers could choose by December 2017 between moving to a new company scheme or joining a lifeboat known as the Pension Protection Fund (PPF).

+But many were advised to take out their money completely and move it into pension schemes which offered no guaranteed income, thus generating bigger fees for advisers.

 ($1 = 0.8269 pounds)